Punithraaj/Flutter_Hotel_Booking_UI/README.md

 # Flutter_hotel_booking_ui

-A new Flutter project.In this video, I'm going to show you how to make a Cool Hotel Booking App using Flutter and visual studio code from scratch.
+In this video, I'm going to show you how to make a Cool Hotel Booking App using Flutter from scratch.
-In this tutorial, you will learn how to create a Splash Screen and Introduction Screen, how to implement a SmoothPageIndicator in Flutter.
+In this Episode , you will learn how to create a Login Screen ,Sign-Up Screen, And Forgot Password Screen.

+🚀 Nice, clean and modern Hotel Booking #App #UI made in #Flutter

 ## [Watch it on YouTube](https://youtu.be/-tHUmjIkGJ4)
 ![Preview](U3.png)